 In Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.

 Seventeen states have approved medical marijuana for the treatment of spasms (motor tics), which is a symptom commonly associated with Tourette’s.
-These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, Oregon, Rhode Island and Washington.
+These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, Oregon, Rhode Island, Utah (persistent spasms), and Washington.
+Connecticut allows marijuana to be used to treat intractable spasticity and New Jersey allows it for spasticity disorders.

 Recent Studies on Cannabis’ Effect on Tourette Syndrome